Inside The Fight For One Of The World's Biggest Antivirus Companies

 Kaspersky graduated from what was then the Dzerzhinsky Higher School of the KGB, named after the man who founded the Soviet secret services, in 1987.
 In 1991, as the Soviet Union was falling apart, he started his career at a small firm owned by a former teacher.
 Six years later, Kaspersky and his wife founded their own company, Kaspersky Lab.

 Kaspersky became the company’s technical director, responsible for the development of its eponymous antivirus software.
 His wife, Natalya Kaspersky, served as general director, in charge of the company’s commercial activities.
-The couple divorced in 1998, and Natalya remained general director for almost another decade, with her husband taking it over in 2007.
+The couple divorced in 1998, and Natalya remained general director for almost another decade, with her husband taking over in 2007.
 It was after that, the former senior manager told Meduza, that three groups started to form in a battle for control of the company.

 The company’s technical director and main developer of Kaspersky’s antivirus software led the “tech-savvy” faction.
 A second group, made up of Western financial experts, believed that the company should be more aggressive in the global market and open to filing an IPO to become a publicly traded company.
-The third faction was composed of Chekunov and other “siloviki,” a term used inside Russia to refer to politicians and others who formerly served as Russian security services officers.
+The third faction was composed of Chekunov and other siloviki, a term used inside Russia to refer to politicians and others who formerly served as Russian security services officers.
 (Eugene Kaspersky has said that Chekunov never worked for the KGB but simply served his compulsory military service in the State Border Troops, which fell under the KGB’s command.)

 But Ivan’s kidnapping was a key moment in that struggle.
-One of the kidnappers claimed in his initial statement to police that he and his son, together with some friends, decided to ransom Ivan after watching a television show about his father.
+One of the kidnappers claimed in his initial statement to police that he and his son, together with some friends, decided to abduct Ivan after watching a television show about his father.
 The court, which in March 2013 sentenced four codefendants to seven to 11 years in prison, accepted that as the truth during the trial.

 Between the kidnapping in 2011 and his sentencing, however, the attacker, Nikolay Savelyev, changed his account, claiming that an officer with the Federal Protective Service (FSO) named Aleksey Ustimchuk was the real brains behind the kidnapping.
-(It was reported that Ustimchuk was so well-connected that he was once photographed in the chair of Russian President Vladimir Putin.)
+(It was reported that Ustimchuk was so well connected that he was once photographed in the chair of Russian President Vladimir Putin.)
 As a military officer, Ustimchuk was tried for his involvement in the kidnapping of Ivan Kaspersky in a separate court-martial.
-It’s unclear when that trial took place, but in August 2012 he was sentenced to four-and-a-half-years in prison, the result of a reported deal with investigators, but was not stripped of his rank or his honors.
-Kaspersky’s family withdrew their civil claim, in which they’d sought 120 million rubles (about $21 million) in damages from Ustimchuk, instead only receiving an apology and 10 thousand rubles (about $176) as compensation for a mobile phone and wallet the kidnappers had taken from Ivan.
+It’s unclear when that trial took place, but in August 2012 he was sentenced to four and a half years in prison, the result of a reported deal with investigators, but was not stripped of his rank or his honors.
+Kaspersky’s family withdrew their civil claim, in which they’d sought 120 million rubles (about $21 million) in damages from Ustimchuk, instead only receiving an apology and 10,000 rubles (about $176) as compensation for a mobile phone and wallet the kidnappers had taken from Ivan.

 Advertisement